Graduate Student Affiliates

 Enrique Nunez-Mussa

-Enrique Núñez-Mussa is a Ph.D. student in the Information and Media program at Michigan State University and is a Fulbright scholar.
+Enrique Núñez-Mussa is a Ph.D. candidate in Information and Media at the School of Journalism of Michigan State University and is a Fulbright scholar.
 He is an external graduate student affiliated with the Center for Latinx Digital Media of Northwestern University.
 His research interests are journalism's societal function, authority, discourse, and norms.

 Headshot of Pratik Nyaupane